News|Articles|February 6, 2026

 What’s not in the law

-Bans on spread pricing.The legislation doesn’t have any rules that would ban spread pricing whereby PBMs collect more from their payer clients for a prescription than they pay the pharmacy.
+Bans on spread pricing.
+The legislation doesn’t have any rules that would ban spread pricing, in which PBMs collect more from their payer clients for a prescription than they pay the pharmacy.
 Earlier versions of the legislation did have provisions that would have banned spread pricing in state Medicaid programs.
-Reporting by The Columbus Dispatch about spreading price in the Ohio Medicaid program brought the practice to light and triggered this current era of scrutiny, criticism and regulation of PBMs.
+Reporting by The Columbus Dispatch about spread pricing in the Ohio Medicaid program brought the practice to light and triggered this current era of scrutiny, criticism and regulation of PBMs.

-As a practical matter, the absence of a prohibition on spread pricing in Medicaid in this federal legislation won't make much of a difference because most states have already moved to ban spread pricing in their Medicaid programs, Joldersma explains
+As a practical matter, the absence of a prohibition on spread pricing in Medicaid in this federal legislation won't make much of a difference because most states have already moved to ban spread pricing in their Medicaid programs, Joldersma explains.

-The reporting requirements for PBMs to share pricing information for commercial plans would, in theory, empower employers and plans to determine whether spread pricing is a practice that they want to reconsider, Carnegie said.
+The reporting requirements for PBMs to share pricing information for commercial plans would, in theory, empower employers and plans to determine whether spread pricing is a practice that they want to reconsider, Carnegie says.

 The PBM legislation is a big deal…

 This is the first new federal law in 20 years affecting PBMs.
-The transparency requirement means PBMs can “no longer rely on their opaque, complex business practices or contract omissions and engage in certain conduct that may have gone unnoticed by the plan sponsor,” Morgan said.
+The transparency requirement means PBMs can “no longer rely on their opaque, complex business practices or contract omissions and engage in certain conduct that may have gone unnoticed by the plan sponsor,” Morgan says.

-Specifically, Morgan said the requirement to establish standards for what constitutes reasonable and relevant terms and conditions of participation in PBM pharmacy networks is important.
+Specifically, Morgan says the requirement to establish standards for what constitutes reasonable and relevant terms and conditions of participation in PBM pharmacy networks is important.
 The Big Three PBMs — CVS Caremark, Express Scripts and Optum Rx — have been accused of steering patients away from independent pharmacies to their own pharmacies.

 Express Scripts agreed to several reforms, including making sure more lower-priced medicines, including insulins, are covered across all standard formularies; making sure more members pay the lowest available cost for their medicines, whether it is the negotiated cost, their copay, or a cash discount price; transitioning off rebates and spread pricing; and increasing transparency.

-And last week, the Department of Labor announced a proposed rule that would require PBMs and brokers and consultants to disclose more information to self-insured employers to satisfy the Employee Retirement Income Security Act (ERISA) that governs them.
+And last week, the Department of Labor announced a proposed rule that would require PBMs, brokers and consultants to disclose more information to self-insured employers to satisfy the Employee Retirement Income Security Act (ERISA) that governs them.
 Those are to make sure fiduciaries have access to information about payments from drug manufacturers, spread pricing, pharmacy clawbacks, and price protection agreements.

 States are still leading the way for PBM reform